google/truth/faq.md

 **In general, please avoid helper methods that return Truth subjects.**

-Instead, return the *object-under-test* from your helper method:
+Instead, return the *object under test* from your helper method:

 ```java
 private static boolean getBooleanWpcs(